 A case study or scenario analysis approach was taken to model four different physical activity programmes and consider the cost effectiveness of each as far as was practical with the available data.
 The programmes considered were:

 The analysis sought to estimate the additional minutes of physical exercise derived from the interventions, and these minutes of exercise per year were used to derive the short-term quality of life improvements for children.

 However, there was uncertainty associated with the cost-effectiveness results as, due to the limitations of the evidence, it was necessary to make a number of unverified assumptions within the analyses.
 The results were also shown to be sensitive to changes in these assumptions.

 Only walking buses were estimated to be cost effective.
 This was assuming a cost-effectiveness threshold of £20,000 per QALY and because of their relatively low cost and that children benefited by being engaged in the activity on a regular basis over time.
 However, due to the number of assumptions made producing the cost-effectiveness estimates, the PDG was cautious in drawing conclusions.

 Fieldwork aimed to test the relevance, usefulness and feasibility of putting the recommendations into practice.
 The PDG considered the findings when developing the final recommendations.
-For details, go to the fieldwork section in appendix B and online.
+For details, see the fieldwork section in appendix B and the final fieldwork report.

 Participants with a direct or indirect role in promoting physical activity, play and sport with children were very positive about the recommendations and their potential to help promote physical activity.